 Our intelligence and the ability to evaluate a report

 More than once we have highlighted the limits and difficulties of our mind in assessing the truthfulness of what we are told about events not directly witnessed by ourselves.
-In particular, the events of the past cannot be reconstructed except through testimonies and clues, for a correct evaluation of which, however, a level of intelligence with which not everyone is endowed is necessary.
-This is one of the reasons why, in many cases, the correct independent evaluation of documents is replaced by a generic collective opinion, the more dominant the greater the number of those who share it.
+In particular, the events of the past cannot be reconstructed except through testimonies and clues, for a correct evaluation of which a level of intelligence is needed not everyone is gifted with.
+This is one of the reasons why, in many cases, the correct independent evaluation of documents is replaced by a generic collective opinion, the more dominant the greater is the number of those who share it.
 When the testimonies on paranormal phenomena are to be assessed, the psychic predisposition of each of us definitely takes the upper hand, leading to overestimating in one sense or another the testimonies in favor and those contrary to the reality of these phenomena.
-The issue of the evidence necessary to ascertain the genuineness of mediumistic phenomena has been dealt with several times – even within the SPR, since its origins – without being definitively resolved.
+The issue of the evidence necessary to ascertain the genuineness of mediumistic phenomena has been dealt with several times – even within the SPR, since its origins – without being resolved once and for good.

 Fournier d'Albe and the Goligher Circle

 Fournier d'Albe's thought was first influenced by Herbert Spencer, whose vision of human evolution had reached a dominant cultural position in Victorian England.
-Fournier d'Albe later became – with the physicist Oliver Lodge and the naturalist Alfred Russell Wallace – one of the few English thinkers inspired by the philosophy of monism, which attempted to reconcile the scientific knowledge of the physical world with a universal vision of the creative Mind.
+Later he became – with the physicist Oliver Lodge and the naturalist Alfred Russell Wallace – one of the few English thinkers inspired by the philosophy of monism, which attempted to reconcile the scientific knowledge of the physical world with a universal vision of the creative Mind.
 This orientation gave rise to two works: Two New Worlds (1907) and New Light on Immortality (1908).
-Fournier d'Albe's interest in psychic research can be traced back to 1907 – or even earlier – when he began studying William Crookes' experiments on materializations.
+Fournier d'Albe's interest in psychical research can be traced back to 1907 – or even earlier – when he began studying William Crookes' experiments on materializations.
 In the following years, his proximity to Oliver Lodge at the University of Birmingham probably stimulated his commitment to mediumship research.
-Around 1920 he translated the fundamental text of Baron von Schrenck-Notzing, Phenomena of Materialization, into English.
+Around 1920 he translated into English the fundamental text by von Schrenck-Notzing, Phenomena of Materialization.

 Of the séances in which they took part, each of the two researchers wrote an accurate report, published in vol. 30 (1918/19) of the Proceedings of the SPR.
 On page 334 (Barrett's report) we read: «Through Dr. Crawford's kindness I was permitted to join the circle in Belfast, during the Christmas vacation, 1915, and was allowed to bring with me a medical friend, Dr. W., who kingly consented to make any pathological or physical examinations of the medium that might be necessary... the red light illuminated the room sufficiently to enable us to see the sitters and the table.
 The gas flame inside the red lantern was at my request subsequently raised, so that there was quite enough light to see the objects and sitters in the room».
 We will examine later the various statements regarding the room's lighting.
 Barrett then described the phenomena he could witness, including raps of strong intensity, levitations of the table and the attempts he made – unsuccessfully – to displace it from its position.
 The following evening there was another séance, for which Crawford had prepared his measuring instruments: after about half an hour of waiting, however, the operators warned that there would be no phenomena, because the medium's psychic forces could not be used, due to physical causes.
 As later ascertained by dr. W., the young lady's menstrual period had started.
 The séance was postponed for a few days, and Barrett was invited to participate, but due to other commitments he had to leave Belfast, and no longer had the opportunity to attend the Goligher Circle.

 In any case, none of those who took part in the séances, attending also Crawford's experiments, ever questioned the researcher's good faith and correctness.
-Any complicity on his part in wanting to deceive... the readers of his articles and books, must therefore be ruled out!
-Indeed, we must regret the fact that our forma mentis, determined by the cultural distortion of our time (in which any form of deception is allowed and tolerated, provided it is successful), is also forced to take into account such a hypothesis, which does wrong to the memory of a serious and disinterested researcher.
+Any intention on his part in wanting to deceive the readers of his articles and books must therefore be ruled out.
+Indeed, we should regret the fact that our forma mentis, determined by the cultural distortion of our time (in which any form of deception is in deed allowed, tolerated, and considered natural, as long as it is successful), is also forced to take into account such a hypothesis, which does wrong to the memory of a serious and disinterested researcher.
 Crawford was well aware of the fraud allegations to which he exposed himself, regarding which he expressed himself in these terms (EPS, page 149): «Time should not be wasted in eternally seeking to verify the actuality of the phenomena.
 When the experimenter has satisfied himself that the phenomena with which he is dealing are genuine he should not seek to satisfy all the world, for that is impossible...
 Psychic phenomena are quite as real as any other and the man who nowadays denies their occurrence on a priori grounds is not worth wasting time upon».

 The lighting issue in the séances with Fournier d'Albe

 We therefore only have to verify whether – in the course of his experiments – Crawford was deceived by the medium and the other members of the Goligher Circle.
 Fournier d'Albe's claims about the medium's alleged fraud attempts have no value, as we will see shortly, firstly because they are not supported by any evidential confirmation (apart from the testimony of Fournier d'Albe himself), and then because referred to circumstances very different from those of Crawford's experiments.
-One often has the impression that those who question the reality of certain paranormal phenomena expect fron others the same fideistic naivety that they attribute to those who believe uncritically to the reality of any kind of phenomenon.
-Instead, those who want to expose a fraud should be required to provide the same convincing demonstrations required of those who want to demonstrate the authenticity of the phenomena themselves, and at least a plurality of testimonies.
+One often has the impression that those who question the reality of certain paranormal phenomena expect from others the same fideistic naivety that they attribute to those who believe uncritically to the reality of any kind of these phenomena.
+Instead, those who want to expose a fraud should be required to provide the same convincing proofs required of those who want to demonstrate the authenticity of the same phenomena, and at least a plurality of testimonies.

 During his first séance, Fournier d'Albe obtained physical phenomena similar to those on which Crawford had carried out his experiments, as he himself recognized (Fd'A, page 9): «The table then began to tilt violently and to twist and slide about.
 Then it rose some 18 inches clearly into the air, remaining up for several seconds and then dropping suddenly.
 At St's (McCarthy Stephenson) request it was raised up, turned over towards the medium, turned over on to its top and dropped with its top on the floor.
 It was then seized and turned back in the reverse direction...
 I rose and grasped the table, and asked it to resist push and pull, which it did, as if held by a couple of strong men».
 At this point it would have been appropriate for Fournier d'Albe to repeat Crawford's experiments for verification.
 Instead he focused his attention on what he believed to be an insufficient illumination, and began to devise all sorts of strange experiments which, based on his personal considerations, should have established without a shadow of a doubt the genuineness of the phenomena.